Skip to content

 Key facts at a glance

-1. 12 castle wedding venues.
+1. Castle wedding venues.
 Listed nationwide and grouped into five archetypes: Loire storybook castles, moated castles near Paris, South-West fortresses near Bordeaux, Burgundy and Champagne strongholds, and the medieval castles of the South.

 3. Typical weekend hire.
 Friday afternoon arrival to Sunday morning checkout with full sole use of the castle.
 No shared occupancy, no overlapping events.

 4. Accommodation on site.
-These castles sleep between 20 and 65 of the wedding party across 4 to 28 period bedrooms, with partner hotels nearby for larger guest counts.
+Most castles sleep the wedding party on site in restored period bedrooms, with partner hotels and gîtes nearby for larger guest counts.

 6. Legal pathway.
 Civil ceremonies must take place at a French mairie; castle ceremonies are symbolic, blessing, or religious.
 Full guidance lives in our getting married in France legal guide.